Web Links for Language Teachers

 Executive Planet, international business culture, etiquette, customs, protocol.
 Good advice on cultural differences covering a wide variety of countries.

-Fairfax County Public Schools K-12 World Language site includes well organized teacher materials and links for various languages.
+Fairfax County Public Schools K-12 World Language site includes links to organizations for various languages.

 Ethnologue: Languages of the World : information from the Ethnologue database.